SINGLE TOOTH REPLACEMENT

 - Life long, stable solution

-INSTALLING THE NEW TOOTH – STEP-BY-STEP
+INSTALLING THE FIXED BRIDGE– STEP-BY-STEP

 The course of treatment described here is one of several options available.
 Consult your dentist to find out what the best solution is for you, given your specific condition.